Mindful Running: The Benefits of Mindful Exercise

 Strategies for mindful running

 It’s easy to incorporate mindfulness into your life.
-Here are eight tips to help you practice it.
+Here are eleven tips to help you practice it.

 - Run outdoors, not on the treadmill.